 Since being established in 2018, VISIBLE has developed unique and impactful training and engagement opportunities for senior campus leaders, department leadership and faculty to advance intersectional gender equality in STEM fields.

-The Villanova ADVANCE grant establishes VISIBLE—the Villanova Initiative to Support Inclusiveness and Build Leaders.
+The Villanova ADVANCE grant established VISIBLE—the Villanova Initiative to Support Inclusiveness and Build Leaders.
 Housed in the Office of the Provost, VISIBLE partners with the Office of Diversity, Equity and Inclusion and the Anne Welsh McNulty Institute for Women's Leadership to form a cohesive team to advance intersectional gender equity.
-Read the University's press release announcing the grant.

 In a landscape of shifting University identity and expectations, faculty members experience additional pressures.
 Research shows that in institutions undergoing change, women and members of other minoritized groups are more vulnerable to these shifting—and often unspoken—expectations.

 As Villanova continues to evolve, it is imperative that our institutional transition occurs in such a way that all faculty participate in and benefit from the changes.
 This project will help the University to transform by both studying and managing these shifts in faculty culture and expectations.

 The VISIBLE team will plan and execute a series of initiatives to support the desired outcomes of the project.
 These initiatives are grouped into three spheres of action that will combine to build a community in which faculty are effectively hired, supported and advanced at Villanova.

 Prepare mid-level campus leaders to navigate a changing faculty culture and expectations, particularly as they impact equity and inclusion.

 Provide resources and expertise to improve intersectional equity and inclusion in the policies and procedures that impact hiring and advancement of faculty at Villanova.

 Improving the Culture for Diversity, Equity and Inclusion